 That’s because most events cater to one or two of the stakeholders, but not all of them.

 Companies want volunteer strategies that fit their overall messaging.
 It makes sense for a food company (like Kraft Heinz) to fight hunger or work for sustainable growing practices for the crops they need to make their products.
 That activation can weave into their overall brand story — and be a much easier sell for public relations teams.

 Employees want to have fun and make a lasting impact in their community throughout their “Day of Service”.
 If their skills match the non-profit’s needs and they have a positive experience, one project could be the beginning of a lifelong relationship.
-That won’t happen if they’re bored because there are only 15 children to read to and 40 volunteers.
+That won’t happen if they’re bored because there is not enough to do.

 Similarly, non-profits want volunteers who will contribute in a meaningful way and project leaders who are aware of the organizations’ needs and know their limitations.
 If the goal is to refurbish a school, there’s a lot of debris left behind from the touch-up process.
 A good project leader who gets invited back builds in time to handle waste removal.

 The Give2Get team disagrees.
 For more than 20 years, our organization has been designing and facilitating corporate volunteer projects across the country.
 That’s because we’re committed to ensuring that the company, volunteers, and non-profits have a positive experience.

 We work with corporate leaders to determine which social causes are most important and relevant.
 Then, we reach out to our non-profit partners to determine who fits their needs.
 Once we’ve chosen an organization, we determine how we can best assist them in the time we have.